JasonMahdjoub/MaDKitLanEdition/README.md

   * Permit to restore database of peers thanks to other peers or thanks to servers
   * Automatically synchronize peers though intermediate peers when direct connections are not possible
   * Use encryption profile provider and to manage different version of secret keys in the case where a secret key was compromised
+  * Possibility to schedule obsolete data cleaning into MaDKit database

 All described features are tested and considered as stable.